cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/4/1/3_-_Systems.md

 ### name
 The system name works like the name option for other commands.

-If the name looks like a MAC address or an IP, the name will implicitly be used for either --mac or --ip of the first interface, respectively.
+If the name looks like a MAC address or an IP, the name will implicitly be used for either --mac or --ip-address of the first interface, respectively.
 However, it’s usually better to give a descriptive name -- don’t rely on this behavior.

 A system created with name "default" has special semantics.
 If a default system object exists, it sets all undefined systems to PXE to a specific profile.
 Without a "default" system name created, PXE will fall through to local boot for unconfigured systems.